-lan Reeves, a UK resident, is a businessman and management consultant.
-Mr Reeves is senior partner of Synaps Partners LLP.

-Mr Reeves is a visiting Professor of Infrastructure Investment and Construction at Alliance Manchester Business School, part of The University of Manchester.

-Mr Reeves is a Companion of the Chartered Management Institute, a Fellow of the Chartered Institution of Civil Engineering Surveyors and a Fellow of the Institute of Directors.
-He is a liveryman of the Worshipful Company of Constructors and a Freeman of the City of London.
-He was made a Commander of the Most Excellent Order of the British Empire (CBE) in 2003 for his service to business and charity.
+lan Reeves CBE, a UK resident, is an entrepreneur, international businessman and advisor.
+He is Senior Partner of Synaps Partners LLP and visiting Professor of Infrastructure Investment and Construction at Alliance Manchester Business School, the University of Manchester.
+He was made a Commander of the Most Excellent Order of the British Empire (CBE) in 2003 for his services to business and charity.
+Ian has served as a Director since 15 June 2010.

-Mr Reeves serves as chairman of the Board of Directors of the Company.